simplex-chat/simplex-chat/README.md

 To start the chat client, run `simplex-chat` from the terminal.

-By default, app data directory is created in the home directory (`~/.simplex`, or `%APPDATA%/simplex` on Windows), and two SQLite database files `simplex.chat.db` and `simplex.agent.db` - for chat client and agent respectively - are initialized in it.
+By default, app data directory is created in the home directory (`~/.simplex`, or `%APPDATA%/simplex` on Windows), and two SQLite database files `simplex.chat.db` and `simplex.agent.db` are initialized in it.

 To specify a different file path prefix for the database files use `-d` command line option: